arulhuw/cs/csweek3/materials/CS1Week3DescriptionCoherenceStudents.md

 1. Materials and activities used in your lessons/lectures
 2. ARUL campus facilities and amenities
-3. Involvement and participation in your lessons/lectures
+3. Involvement and participation in your lessons/lectures (This is only your week 3!
+You will have more ARUL experiences and reflections in the coming weeks, and more to write about too).